 "On behalf of the Embassy of the Republic of Poland in London and the Polish Heritage Society UK I would like to offer my thanks for your kindness in allowing us, to mount a plaque in memory of General Stanislaw Sosabowski on the front of your house.
 This month has been designated as General Sosabowski month in the Polish Community in the UK, to commemorate a true Polish and Allied Forces WWII hero, who fought in the famous Battle of Arnhem in the Netherlands in September 1944.

-We are doubly delighted that it has been possible to design and create this plaque and through your and the Polish Embassy generosity to allow it to be fixed to the facade of your house and also to thank all those involved in working on this project, especially Mr. Wiktor Moszczynski, Consul General Ireneusz Truszkowski, Mr. Philip Bujak - Vice Chairman of Polish Heritage Society UK and Mr. Andy Penny from Abbey Printers who beautifully designed this plaque as well as always provided, a comprehensive media support for a numerous Polish Heritage Society UK Projects."
+We are doubly delighted that it has been possible to design and create this plaque and through your and the Polish Embassy generosity to allow it to be fixed to the facade of your house and also to thank all those involved in working on this project, especially Mr. Wiktor Moszczynski, Consul General Ireneusz Truszkowski, Mr. Philip Bujak - Vice Chairman of Polish Heritage Society UK and Mr. Andy Penny from Abbey Printers who provided, a comprehensive media support for a numerous Polish Heritage Society UK Projects."

 In spite of the Warsaw Uprising taking place at same time as the Arnhem landing in 1944, the USSR allied to the US and Great Britain, refused to sustain any help to the Polish Home Army (Armia Krajowa or AK), who were fighting a life or death battle in Warsaw at the same time as the Polish Parachute Brigade continued bravely and with self sacrifice to carry out it's tasks in the drop at Arnhem during Operation Market Garden alongside the British forces.